What are the strengths and advantages of the M.A. TESOL program at SF State in comparison to similar programs elsewhere?

 What kinds of practical experience are included in the M.A.
 TESOL program?

 Three M.A.
 TESOL courses require students to serve as Teaching Assistants (TAs), and we encourage our students to seek out additional TA experience above and beyond program requirements.
-The courses requiring practical experience.
-The courses that require TA or tutor experience are English 726 Practicum, English 653 (or 721) Pedagogical Grammar, and English 732 Seminar in Teaching Reading and Writing.
-In addition, English 733 Student Teaching requires working with a mentor teacher for a full semester as an assistant and student teacher.
+The courses that require TA or tutor experience are English 726 Practicum, English 721 Pedagogical Grammar, and English 732 Seminar in Teaching Reading and Writing.
+In addition, English 733 Student Teaching requires working with a mentor teacher for a full semester as a student teacher.

 English 726: Practicum